Enterprise Single Sign-On Playbook

 1.2 Security Considerations

 Table 3.
-Key Enterprise SSO Risks
+Critical Enterprise SSO Risks

-SSO-Specific Risks Recommendations
+| SSO-Specific Risks | Recommendations |

-Session Key Browser Caching Use encryption to secure connections and enforce time-restricted access and caching based on agency policies.
+| Session Key Browser Caching | Use approved encryption to secure connections and enforce time restricted access and caching based on agency policies.
 Protection of assertion-bearing cookies is key to mitigating client browser attacks.
+Mitigation strategies should be documented through a DIRA to ensure session management aligns with FAL requirements. |

-Signing Key Security Refer to NIST Special Publication 800-63C Digital Identity Guidelines Federation and Assertions (PDF, June 2017) for specific guidance and considerations for the protection of your SSO’s assertion signing key.
+| Signing Key Security | NIST Special Publication 800-63C-4 Digital Identity Guidelines Federation and Assertions (PDF, July 2025) requires a minimum of FIPS 140 level 1 storage for FAL2 and FAL3 assertion signing keys. |

-Assertion Validation Each application validates that the assertions it receives are from a trusted source and appropriate for its sub-domain, functionality, and required attributes.
+| Assertion Validation | Each application validates that the identity assertions it receives are from a trusted source and appropriate for its sub-domain, functionality, required attributes, and that other protections against injection and replay attacks are implemented in accordance with FAL requirements. |

 Users who are trained to enter their credentials without thinking can unintentionally supply them to a malicious credential prompt.
 Don’t ask users to provide their credentials if the security posture of their sessions has not changed.
+To mitigate this risk, agencies should prioritize phishing-resistant MFA at AAL2 or higher and document re-authentication frequencies in a DIRA to balance security with a streamlined user experience.

 1.3 Build the Business Case